Early American publishers and printers: Freedom of the Press

 Another definitive example involved the trial of John Peter Zenger who was tried for libel in New York in 1735 for allegedly libeling Governor William Cosby, but was freed on the basis that Zenger's account was true.
 The now landmark case proved to be an importance step toward establishing freedom of the press in the colonies.
 The British government subsequently felt that the printing and publishing trade as practiced in the colonies undermined their authority.

 While the technology of printing saw little change from the middle of the seventeenth century to the end of the eighteenth, its usefulness broadened considerably during this time.
-The first printing press arrived in the colonies in 1638 and belonged to British printer Stephen Daye and was part of the founding of Harvard University.
+The first printing press arrived in the colonies in 1638.
+It belonged to Elizabeth Glover and was operated by Stephen Daye and was part of the founding of Harvard University.
 This press was established to allow the printing of religious works without fear of interference from Parliament.
 Its first printing turned out the Freeman's Oath, published in January 1639.
-It was in the Harvard printing office were many printers got their training, and their books, pamphlets and broadsides helped to promote and sustain the enlightenment movement in New England.
+It was at this press that printers got their training, and their books, pamphlets and broadsides helped to promote and sustain the enlightenment movement in New England.
 Printing presses, books and newspapers were primarily found in the northern colonies, as the southern colonies were either royal or proprietary and were not allowed to govern themselves as much as those in the north during their early histories.